Dantmara Union

-Dantmara Union (দাঁতমারা) is a union parishad of Bhujpur Thana of Chittagong District, Bangladesh.
+Dantmara Union (দাঁতমারা) is a union parishad of Fatikchhari North Upazila of Chittagong District, Bangladesh.
 It has an area of 23,474 acres (95 km^{2}) and had a population of 75,000 in 2011.
 Baganbazar Union lies to the north, Manikchhari Upazila to the east, Narayanhat Union to the south and the Sitakunda mountain range to the west.